DejeroSupport1/SupportTool/README.md

 # SupportTool

+#NOTE: As of 11/27/18, hosts will not be in the file _ _links.txt_ <- Please add new links to this file.

 #This repo contains the _"_links.txt"_ file host which can be edited.

 #Ensure that the files are uploaded to DROPBOX only.